303597/Group_8-engg1340comp2113/README.md

 4. There are seevrl warp tunnels in the maze.
 The player can move from one warp tunnel to the other, quickly moving to different parts of the maze.

 ## Key Features
+1. Simple and easy-to-learn game rules that make it easy for everyone to get addicted.
+2. Unique character design, each with its own personality.
+3. Diverse map design, increasing the fun and challenge of the game.
+4. Gradually increasing difficulty levels that require players to constantly improve their proficiency in this game.

 ## Requirment Implementation
 1. Generation of random game sets or events
 2. Data structures for storing game status